-Asleep in the Storm
+Sleeping in the Storm

 As we read this short record we see that there were a number of ships that sailed with Jesus on the Sea of Galilee.
 Jesus then fell asleep on a pillow.
-Afterwards, a GREAT storm of wind arrived so serious that the ship they were on began taking on water and they were in jeopardy of sinking.
+Afterwards, a GREAT storm of wind arrived, so serious that the ship they were on began taking on water and they were in jeopardy of sinking.
 It was serious.

 Jesus was, however, still asleep during all of this.
 He was not worried, since He knew he was already prepared.

 Do Your Best, Let God Do the Rest